 Woah wait, are you here because you’re a first-time mom and totally frustrated with all the things your baby supposedly “needs”?

 That’s marketing, friend.
 And overwhelmed and frazzled is exactly how I felt after I realized I was bringing a little bean into the world.

 The fact is, I’m pretty simple and low-key with everything else, so why should this be any different?

 Most registry checklists have 100+ items.
 What you truly need is much less.
-Enter the Green Your Baby Registry Guide.
-It’s under 65 items and includes the newborn stage and beyond.
+This minimalist baby registry list is under 65 items and includes the newborn stage and beyond.

 Reuse & Reduce

 People come out of the woodwork when they hear you’re expecting.
 Graciously accept what they give or let you borrow.
 It can save you tons and keeps it green of course.
 But use your judgement: some things you’ll want to buy new for your baby — like a crib mattress.

 Buying new?
 If you have the room, keep the original packaging.
 It’s awesome for re-selling or donating to help pay it forward.

 Look, I totally get it, we’re not all the same.
 You’ll have your personal preferences (e.g. cloth diapering).
 Use this list as a guide and then go with your (beautiful pregnant) gut.

 The typical start time for your registry is around 12 weeks of pregnancy, and it should be completed before your baby shower invitations go out (which is usually around 2-3 months before your baby arrives.)